BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 6 months may be granted as a single agent for treatment of mismatch repair deficient (dMMR) solid tumors in members with recurrent, or advanced disease that have progressed on or following prior treatment and for whom there are no satisfactory alternative treatment options.

-Authorization of 6 months may be granted as a single agent for treatment of advanced or metastatic colorectal cancer, including appendiceal adenocarcinoma and anal adenocarcinoma, that is microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR).
+Authorization of 6 months may be granted as a single agent for treatment of colorectal cancer, including appendiceal adenocarcinoma and anal adenocarcinoma, with microsatellite instability-high (MSI-H), mismatch repair deficient (dMMR), or polymerase epsilon/delta (POLE/POLD1) tumors.

 Authorization of 6 months may be granted as a single agent for treatment of occult primary cancer that is microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) and has progressed on or following prior treatment and has no satisfactory alternative treatment options.